-I started blogging because I wanted to connect with part of my fanbase that loves to read, and as much as I am not much of a writer, I thought it was a very necessary move.
+I started blogging because I wanted to connect with the part of my fanbase that loves to read, and as much as I am not much of a writer, I thought it was a very necessary move.

 How hectic is it to manage a blog and vlog at the same time?

-It really is a challenge, especially cause I have an intense program which occupies my time 24/7.
-However, blogging on its own has been difficult because I am only learning to write but vlogging, that is something I love to do.
+It really is a challenge, especially cause I have an intense program that occupies my time 24/7.
+However, blogging on its own has been difficult because I am only learning to write but vlogging, which is something I love to do.
 Making video content is what I do in my free time but I always make sure to log my ideas in my notes so that they can accumulate and make better blog content.

 Is the purpose of the blog similar to that of your vlog?

-What do you enjoy most about the vlogging?
+What do you enjoy most about vlogging?

-The creative part about it is my favourite.
+The creative part about it is my favorite.
 I have been in love with the camera ever since my time at the TV station.
 More so because I am doing an agricultural program, vlogging gave me a safe haven to be myself without any hesitation.